 Japanese sporting culture is well-known for both martial arts and sumo wrestling.
 The sumo wrestling grand tournaments are held six times a year and are the best opportunity to witness the explosive energy of this ancient sporting competition.
 If combat sports aren't your thing, then head over to the powdery slopes of Niseko to enjoy some skiing and snowboarding.

-Japan has a lot to offer if you are looking for a family-friendly holiday.
+JYour holidays in Japan have a lot to offer if you are looking for a family-friendly sport.
 Travel down to Kyoto and experience a slice of history in the Samurai and Ninja Museum, with informative tours and dressing up, it is sure to entertain children of all ages.
 If animals are more your thing, Nara park is home to over 1,500 wild deer.
 Vendors sell rice crackers that you can feed to the deer, who are friendly and excitable.

-If you are looking for a trip to share with that special someone, then look no further than a holiday to Japan.
+If you are looking for a trip to share with that special someone, then look no further than a Japan holidays.
 On a trip to the Imperial Palace in spring, rent a rowboat and relax as you gently wind along the water, admiring enchanting views of cherry blossom in the sakura trees that line the banks.
 For magnificent panoramas, take a trip up the Tokyo Skytree, the second tallest structure in the world, and share in the majestic views of the city.